apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

     return sch
 ```

-**Customize composite schedule in python**.
-We provide two ways to define a composite schedule in
+#### Customize composite schedule in python

+The system provides two interfaces to define a composite schedule in python, one is more succinct,
-python:
+and the other is more comprehensive:

 Method 1.
 Derive from `PyCompositeSchedule`, and implement two methods `initialize` and `apply`: